 How To Book Your Vacation Photo Shoot

 Flytographer’s website and blog are great starting points.
 You have the opportunity to browse through other people’s photos in various cities and read the blog about their back stories.
 You can also look at the photographers available in your chosen city and see their portfolio, read their bios and get a sense of who they are and how they capture people.
 It’s a hard choice with so many talented photographers.
 With each city, the booking request will present you a list of preferred locations for your photo shoot but also gives you an option to request a bespoke location.
-So armed with the package type you want and the list of photographers, you can make a booking request (or have a travel agent like me handle the details).
+So armed with the package type you want and the list of photographers, you can make a booking request here.

 - A Flytographer Concierge will reply rather quickly to let you know if the photographer is available.

 - You will receive your invoice to pay online to proceed to the confirmation.

 - You will also need to provide a photo of yourself so the photographer knows who he/she is meeting.

 - A Shoot Concierge will guide you through the details.